Frequently Asked Questions

 How do you visualize patent data (e.g., heat maps, 3D topographical maps)? ▼

-We provide interactive dashboards and "Landscaping Maps" that visually cluster thousands of patents by technical similarity, allowing you to see "islands" of innovation.
+We deliver highly customizable interactive dashboards and "Landscaping Maps" that help cluster thousands of patents into groups based on their technical similarities to view "islands" of innovation.

 Can this analysis predict where the technology will be in 5–10 years? ▼